-SIMPLE (ENGLISH) WIKAPEDIA Wordlist for Spell Checking
+SIMPLE (ENGLISH) WIKIPEDIA Wordlist for Spell Checking

 Files included:

-a . readwiki.html 12B (this note)
+a. readwiki.html 12B (this note)

-b. en_WIKI.dic -- 4760 root words.
+b.
+WIKI.dic -- 4760 root words.
 50 KB

 Consists of Basic 1500, plus Frequent 1000 (adds 680 words) plus VOA-SE (adds 450 words).